-The announcement is in keeping with Pernod Ricard's agreement made at the 2012 International Center for Alcohol Policies (ICAP) Conference.
-Pernod Ricard joined with 11 leading beer, wine and spirits companies and two industry trade associations in agreeing to a five-year program, starting in 2013, built around five commitments and dedicated to reducing alcohol-related harm:
+In 2012, at the International Center for Alcohol Policies (ICAP) Conference , Pernod Ricard S.A. joined with 11 leading beer, wine and spirits companies and two industry trade associations in agreeing to a five-year program built around five commitments, dedicated to reducing alcohol-related harm:

 • Reducing under-age drinking

 • Strengthening and expanding marketing codes of practice

 • Providing consumer information and responsible product innovation

 • Enlisting the support of retailers to reduce harmful drinking

 Every year, Corby’s employees across Canada join Pernod Ricard and its 18,000 employees worldwide to celebrate Responsib'ALL Day – a global day of action devoted to encouraging responsible consumption.